First Home Buyer's Guide

-Like we have already covered, we think that in 2018 it’s harder to remain an active member of society and save a house deposit than any other time in history.
+As we have already covered we think that in 2021 it’s harder to remain an active member of society and save a house deposit than any other time in history.
 And it’s not going to get easier.

 Is there another alternative?

 In short, yes.
 In fact there are several.